xorhex/mlget/README.md

 #### Build

-Assuming golang is installed and this report checked out; simply run `go build` to compile the application and `./mlget` to run it.
+Assuming golang is installed and this repo is checked out; simply run `go build` to compile the application and `./mlget` to run it.

 #### Setup